isomerpages/moe-acjc/_academics/Subjects/Physics.md

 ### H1 PHYSICS (SYLLABUS 8867)

-Physics at ACJC aims to instill in students a love for the sciences and skills such as investigation, application of patterns, models, principles theories and laws to become confident citizens in a technological world.
+Physics at ACJC aims to instill in students a love for the sciences and skills such as investigation, application of patterns, models, principles, theories and laws to become confident citizens in a technological world.